 Snape snorted, as though he found that thought amusing, and Harry suddenly grinned.
 As much as he liked his fellow Gryffindor, the picture of Neville standing before Voldemort – even in his emaciated form – was absurd to the point of being comical.

 "Maybe he could throw a melting cauldron at Voldemort!" he joked.
 He was shocked when a barking sound, suspiciously like a laugh, erupted from Snape's mouth.

 "He's created enough of those, and to spare!" he gasped.
 "I have never seen a child so inept at potions in all my years of teaching!
 And that is saying something."

 After so much tension, laughter was a welcome release, and Harry laughed long.
 When he finally settled down, he saw that Snape had not laughed with him but had been watching him with that same, unfathomable expression, only it was now mixed with something akin to... hunger?

 "Well then, Potter," he said, going back to the other side of the desk and picking up the books he had set down.
 "Was that all?"

 The last bit of laughter caught in Harry's throat.

 "No," he said, wondering if Snape's good humour had been something of a hallucination.
 "I...
 I was talking to Madam Pomfrey...
 She said that... my dad... when you were kids... used to hex you."

-"What of it?" he retorted, his tone sharp, as he nearly shoved his books into the carpet bag.
+"What of it?" he retorted, his tone sharp as he shoved his books into the carpet bag.

 "I...
 I just wanted to say...
-I'm sorry for that... sir."
+I'm sorry for that...
+Sir."
 Harry swallowed.
-"It makes it that much more... generous, that you saved my life.
+"It makes it that much more... generous... that you saved my life.
 And...
-And I wanted you to know... how much I appreciate that."
+And I want you to know... how much I appreciate that."